Is my roof suitable for solar?

 How long do solar panels last?

 Solar panels are considered a 25 year investment.
-Though they continue to operate well past that, they generate less and less energy over time.
+Though they continue to operate well past that, they generate somewhat less energy over time.

 How do I maintain solar panels?